-For more information on uniQure’s ongoing clinical trials please contact us at MedInfo@uniqure.com
+If you are a healthcare professional interested in more information on uniQure’s clinical trials, please contact us at MedInfo@uniqure.com.

 Phase I/II study of AMT-130 in Huntington's disease

 AMT-130 is a novel gene therapy candidate for the treatment of Huntington’s disease, utilizing our miQURE™ proprietary gene-silencing platform and incorporating an AAV vector carrying a microRNA specifically designed to silence the huntingtin gene and the potentially highly toxic exon 1 protein fragment.